MIA - KEF

 The average price of all round-trip flights from Miami to Reykjavik Keflavik Intl Airport clicked on KAYAK for each day over the last 12 months.

-When flying from Miami to Reykjavik, you should consider leaving on a Sunday and avoid Tuesdays if you are looking for the best rates.
-For your return to Miami, you’ll find the best rates on Fridays and the most expensive ones on Mondays.
+When flying from Miami to Reykjavik, you should consider leaving on a Tuesday and avoid Thursdays if you are looking for the best rates.
+For your return to Miami, you’ll find the best rates on Thursdays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Miami to Reykjavik Keflavik Intl Airport?